bitbar/test-samples/samples/testing-frameworks/flutter/README.md

 Create a zip-file containing app directory (app and tests, in my case “my_app” directory) and “run-tests.sh” file (use shell scripts below).
 Upload this .zip file to “Appium Server Side” type project in Bitbar Cloud.
 Also upload some .apk file (or .ipa), for example bitbarSample.apk.
 “Appium Server Side” type project expects an .apk file to be uploaded to test run.

-Note: iOS real device test run is not guaranteed to work in cloud.

 These are scripts for creating test package:
 - zip-test-files-android.sh
   - creates android integration test package